publiccodenet/about/activities/hr-management/onboarding.md

 ## Onboarding for employee

-If the employee agrees to the terms and has no further questions, onboarding ensues as follows:
+If the employee agrees to the terms and has no further questions, onboarding takes place as follows:

 * Contract is converted from draft to final version and uploaded to Docusign
 * The Chief Executive, President of the board and the employee need to sign